kdowbecki/kdowbecki.github.io/_posts/2020-07-09-WeakHashMap-is-not-thread-safe.md

 `java.util.WeakHashMap` can be used as in-memory cache, allowing keys to expire when they are [weakly reachable](https://docs.oracle.com/javase/8/docs/api/java/lang/ref/package-summary.html#reachability).
 Unfortunately this class is not thread-safe.
-It's entirely possible that unsynchronized invocation of the `WeakHashMap.get(Object)` method **will result in infinite busy waiting loop** starving all other threads.
+It's entirely possible that un-synchronized invocation of the `WeakHashMap.get(Object)` method **will result in infinite busy waiting loop** starving all other threads.

 If we take a look at the `WeakHashMap.get(Object)` method source code, the culprit is the `while` loop: